One-Bowl Vegan Hummus Chickpea Burgers

-These Easy Hummus Chickpea Veggie Burgers are so meta.
+These One-Bowl Vegan Hummus Chickpea Burgers are so meta.
 At least, I think they are – I am pretty much the antithesis of hip, so perhaps I’m completely wrong about what “meta” means.

 Chickpea burgers with hummus – you know, pureed chickpeas – as the binder?
 That’s meta right?
 Chickpeas in chickpeas?
 Okay, I’ll stop trying now.